Professor Tony Signal and Professor Barry Scott are awarded emeritus titles in recognition of their service to the university.

 Professor Emeritus Barry Scott

-Professor Barry Scott is internationally recognised for his research contributions to the understanding of plant-microbe symbiosis.
+Professor Emeritus Barry Scott is internationally recognised for his research contributions to the understanding of plant-microbe symbiosis.
 His contribution to scholarship includes 17 book chapters and 125 published primary research papers, 30 of which have been cited 100 or more times.

 He was elected as a Fellow of the Royal Society of New Zealand Te Apārangi in 2010 and has received several national and international awards for his research, including a Humboldt Research Award in 2014 and the Marsden Medal in 2010.
 Professor Scott has served on several university, national, and international committees and boards, and is highly respected for his mentorship of postgraduate students and academic staff throughout his long and distinguished career.

-College of Sciences Pro Vice-Chancellor Professor Ray Geor says Professor Scott has contributed at the highest level of the university during his time at Massey, including expanding the university’s work in molecular biosciences, and the Massey University Centre for Genomics.
+Professor Geor says Professor Scott has contributed at the highest level of the university during his time at Massey, including expanding the university’s work in molecular biosciences, and the Massey University Centre for Genomics.
 “Barry’s leadership at college level was significant including as a Head of Institute, within the Doctoral Research Committee and University Research Committee, and Chair of the College MURF Committee.
 Barry was instrumental in establishing a Professorial Forum that recognised the need for senior academic debate and networking on important issues.
 A highlight in Barry’s career among many awards and honours, was being the inaugural recipient of the Massey University Research Medal for Exceptional Citizenship Whaowhia Ngā Kete O Te Wānanga.
 As an Emeritus Professor, Barry remains a committed and much-valued researcher, teacher and mentor to his colleagues, and I offer him my congratulations.”

 Professor Scott retired from Massey in November 2019.